clelandlab/quick/docs/Tutorials/mercator.md

 > Note: `Total length = (sum of stage times) + 8*sigma`, padded to the next clock tick.
 > The maximum amplitude of non-`const` pulses can be up to 2x weaker than a `const` pulse of the same gain.

+**Pulse Length Truncating and Padding**:

+For pulse style `stage` and `arb`, the `length` property is defaulted to `null` (`None` in Python).
+If `length` is set, the pulse will be truncated or padded to match the specified length.
+If the specified `length` is shorter than pulse length, the pulse will be truncated.
+If it is longer, the pulse will be padded with zeros at the end.

 ## Readout Setup

 Configure readout (ADC) channels.
 Properties are prefixed with `rx_`, where `x` is the channel number (e.g., `r0_`).